 Control refers to the degree of influence a client has over how, when, and where a contractor performs their work.

-The level of control a client exercises over a worker is crucial in determining whether that worker is inside or outside of IR35.
+The level of control a client exercises over a worker is crucial in determining whether that worker is inside or outside IR35.
+See also our guide to inside vs outside IR35.

 How does HMRC view ‘control and direction’